 50. Camp on Angel Island

-While most people will visit Alcatraz while in San Francisco (which of course they should), Angel’s Island is a unique spot for a more private outdoor adventure.
+While most people will visit Alcatraz when in San Francisco (which of course they should), Angel’s Island is a unique spot for a more private outdoor adventure.
 You can take a boat over and hike or camp on this island with views of San Francisco and little to no people.

 51. Kayak the Sea Caves of La Jolla

 La Jolla is a great spot for kayakers of all abilities to test out being in the open water.
 If you are more advanced though there are a few sea caves that you can navigate into which are unique to this stretch of Southern California coast.